Four Pillars Gin, Healesville, Victoria © Anson Smart, Four Pillars Gin

 Where: Level 1/150-156 Gertrude St, Fitzroy

 An upstairs speakeasy in the fashionable northern suburb of Fitzroy, The Everleigh is often awarded for its dedication to the cocktail art, evident in the antique cut glass decanters, marble bar and glass cabinets of cocktail ephemera.
-Classic cocktails such as fizzes and sazeracs have been fashionable for a while, but The Everleigh staff take things up a notch with attention to detail, super fresh ingredients and faultless table service at the leather booths.
-Try a 'Tuxedo No. 1,' with Melbourne-made Artemis gin, fino sherry and orange bitters.
+The Everleigh staff takes cocktails up a notch with attention to detail and super fresh ingredients.
+The old-world charm is just a bonus.

 Where: 1A Crossley St, Melbourne

 The laneway that houses this cocktail bar was once Melbourne’s red-light district before it was cleaned up in the late 1800s, and the name Romeo Lane is a nod to this former, seedier time.
-Now though, the lane is full of restaurants and bars like this one that serves classic cocktails in a setting that evokes a European café.
-This nod to the Continent is also evident in the drinks list where gin is often the star in cocktails such as the quill: gin with French fortified wine Lillet Rouge, Campari and a dash of absinthe.
+Now, the lane is full of restaurants and bars like Romeo Lane, which serves classic cocktails in a setting that evokes a European café.
+Step inside and enjoy the warm ambience and friendly service.

 Four Pillars Gin